thanados-network/devill-metadata/README.md

   - `crossrefs/`: Object-file relations between different entities.
 - `scripts/`: Python scripts for extraction and processing (see [install.md](install.md) for details.)
 - `config/`: Configuration templates (see [install.md](install.md) for details.).

+## References and Related Publications

+The following publications document the development, research history, technical basis, and archaeological application of DeVill.
+A more comprehensive bibliography is provided in the associated data paper.

+1. Filzwieser, R., Scharrer-Liška, G., Eichert, S., Kühtreiber, T., Kühtreiber, K., Huber, J. and Siegmeth, N. 2024.
+Digitising the Deserted Medieval Villages Archive of the Austrian Society for Medieval and Modern Archaeology: The ‘DeVill’ Project. *Medieval Settlement Research* 39: 93–97.

+2. Scharrer-Liška, G., Eichert, S. and Filzwieser, R. 2024.
+Die Entstehung des Wüstungsarchivs der Österreichischen Gesellschaft für Mittelalter- und Neuzeitarchäologie und seine Entwicklung zu DeVill. *Beiträge zur Mittelalter- und Neuzeitarchäologie in Österreich* 40: 184–199.

+3. Scharrer-Liška, G., Eichert, S. and Filzwieser, R. 2026.
+DeVill – die Datenbank mittelalterlicher und frühneuzeitlicher Ortswüstungen in Niederösterreich und anderen Bundesländern.
+In: Pieler, F. and Rammer, E. (eds), *Beiträge zum Tag der Niederösterreichischen Landesarchäologie 2026*.
+Veröffentlichungen aus den Landessammlungen Niederösterreich 20.
+St. Pölten: Land Niederösterreich, pp. 96–104.

+4. Eichert, S. 2014.
+OpenATLAS – An Open Source Database Application for Archaeological, Historical, and Spatial Data.
+In: *Proceedings of the 18th International Conference on Cultural Heritage and New Technologies 2013 (CHNT 18)*.

+5. Eichert, S. 2020.
+Digital Mapping of Medieval Cemeteries: Case Studies from Austria and Czechia. *Journal on Computing and Cultural Heritage* 14(1): Article 3, 1–15. https://doi.org/10.1145/3406535

+6. Filzwieser, R. and Eichert, S. 2020.
+Towards an Online Database for Archaeological Landscapes.
+Using the Web Based, Open Source Software OpenAtlas for the Acquisition, Analysis and Dissemination of Archaeological and Historical Data on a Landscape Basis. *Heritage* 3: 1385–1401. https://doi.org/10.3390/heritage3040077

+### Associated Data Paper

+The citation and DOI of the associated *Journal of Open Archaeology Data* data paper will be added here after publication.